Loan Repayment Assistance

 Federal Income-Based Repayment Program

 We strongly encourage all low-income graduates concerned about loan repayment to review and consider enrolling in the federal income-based repayment programs, Income Based Repayment (IBR) or Pay-As-You-Earn (PAYE).
 By limiting repayment amounts based on salary and family size, these programs could substantially reduce monthly loan payments.
 In addition, graduates should consider the Federal Loan Forgiveness Program, which can lead to complete loan forgiveness (after 10 years of public service, or 20-25 years of low-income work).
 Graduates do not have to work in public service to be eligible for IBR, PAYE, or the long-term loan forgiveness programs.
-More information is available on the USF School of Law alumni webpage at www.usfca.edu/law/financialaid/ccraa.
+More information is available on the USF School of Law Federal Loan Debt Relief page.

 USF Keta Taylor Colby Loan Repayment Assistance Program

 The School of Law offers additional loan repayment assistance to graduates pursuing public interest work.
 The Keta Taylor Loan Repayment Assistance Program (LRAP) is designed to enable students with significant loan burdens to pursue careers in public interest law.